codepath/android_guides/Design-Support-Library.md

 2. [[TabLayout|Google-Play-Style-Tabs-using-TabLayout]] - An easier way to put tabs around a `ViewPager` which acts as sliding tabs between fragments within an app.
 3. [[NavigationView|Fragment-Navigation-Drawer]] - An easier way to provide a modern navigation drawer from the left with a header and a series of navigation items.
 4. [[SnackBar|Displaying-the-Snackbar]] - Shown on the bottom of the screen and contains text with an optional single action.
 They automatically time out after the given time length by animating off the screen.
-5. [[TextInputLayout|Working-with-the-EditText#displaying-floating-label-feedback]] - Float the hint above any text field as the user is entering information.
+5. [[TextInputLayout|Working-with-the-EditText#displaying-floating-label-feedback]] - Float the hint above any text field as the user is entering information and/or add a character counter.
 6. [[CoordinatorLayout|Handling-Scrolls-with-CoordinatorLayout]] - Provides an additional level of control over scroll and touch events between child views.
      * [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
      * [CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.